appleneko2001/GithubProfileLeftDockFix/README.md

 ```

 ### Why you made this fix?
-   Because that makes me maddddd everytime when I see this
+   Because that makes me maddddd everytime when I see this, and I think other peoples feels bad when see this.
+But Github staffs didn't care about this issue.
+So you can apply this patch to fix this issue temporarily before Github staffs fixed this.